10 best independent coffee brands to please any aficionado

 The verdict: Independent coffee brands

-Coffee is such a personal choice, but for us, any coffee lover would do well to try Lost Sheep’s Sulawesi ~ Toraja as the beans really do have a tropical personality all of their own.
-We feel the same way about Dear Green’s deliciously aromatic Kenyan number; both have a seriously unique profile that coffee nerds will enjoy but Lost Sheep’s is more pocket-friendly.
+Dear Green’s deliciously aromatic Kenyan number has a seriously unique profile and a a tropical personality that coffee nerds will enjoy.
 For an every day cup, we’d turn to Cafédirect’s D.R.
 Congo which is handily in Waitrose, but for an enlivening espresso we’ll take Pact’s house coffee.

 IndyBest product reviews are unbiased, independent advice you can trust.
 On some occasions, we earn revenue if you click the links and buy the products, but we never allow this to bias our coverage.
 The reviews are compiled through a mix of expert opinion and real-world testing.